Find Affordable College Courses

 Owosso, MI

 Our analysis found Baker College to be the most popular school for information technology students who want to pursue an online bachelor’s degree in Michigan.
-Located in the distant town of Owosso, Baker College is a private not-for-profit school with a small student population.
+Located in the distant town of Owosso, Baker College is a private not-for-profit college with a small student population.

 Of the 83 students majoring in IT at Baker College, 87% are male and 13% are female.